What is Water Action?

 Rules exist to prevent farmers polluting our rivers with deadly sediment, phosphate and chemicals.
 Our Riverfly Census and SmartRivers provides the evidence but there is a near total failure by the Environment Agency in England and NRW in Wales to enforce against farming pollution.

 We are determined to change this with your help.

-Taking too much water out of a system is known as over-abstraction.
 Nearly a quarter of English rivers are at serious risk from unsustainable water abstraction.